brentgroves/repsys/development/status/complete/report_system_status.md

 ## **[Observability System](https://www.ibm.com/blog/kubernetes-observability/)**

-Both an automated and CNC operator metric and ticketing system.
+Identify and escalate CNC maintenance and engineering issues which lead to rejections and low efficiencies.

 - CNC operators' enter tickets in Plex concerning issues that could cause a rejection.
-- Automatically enters tickets in Plex by monitoring CNC tool, pallet, and cycle times.
+- Program automatically enters tickets in Plex by monitoring CNC tool, pallet, and cycle times.
+- Use our report system to communicate and escalate issues.

 ```mermaid
 gantt